Let's be real—your business lives and dies by your data.

 Here's what should be rock-solid before you start building orchestration workflows:

-All your incoming data should follow a standard format.
-States, countries, industries—no variations, no extra spaces, no weird abbreviations. - Deduplication
+- Data cleansing & normalization — All your incoming data should follow a standard format.
+States, countries, industries—no variations, no extra spaces, no weird abbreviations.

-Don’t leave key fields blank.
-Fill in missing job titles, company names, revenue bands, and regions with trusted enrichment sources. - Data governance rules
+- Field enrichment — Don't leave key fields blank.
+Fill in missing job titles, company names, revenue bands, and regions with trusted enrichment sources.

-Set rules early about who can change key fields, when data should be updated, and how often enrichment runs. - Source prioritization
+- Data governance rules — Set rules early about who can change key fields, when data should be updated, and how often enrichment runs.

-If multiple systems are feeding data, define which source is the “truth” for specific fields (for example, Salesforce owns account data, Marketo owns engagement data).
+- Source prioritization — If multiple systems are feeding data, define which source is the "truth" for specific fields (for example, Salesforce owns account data, Marketo owns engagement data).

-Why it matters for orchestration
+Why these fundamentals matter for data orchestration

 Let's say you skip the fundamentals and try to automate anyway.
 What happens?